jcolomb/CV/README.md

 looking for: freelance, part-time or full-time jobs

-present revenue source: working 50% at the HU (ending march 2018)
+present revenue source: working 50% at the HU (ending march 2018) and then 50% at the Uni Leipzig (start around April)

 Keywords
 --